vishalscc/Feedback-Phoebe/README.md

 ```

-Option 2: if you have another class extend then you can extend `FeedbackPhoebeActivity` to that class like this:
+Option 2: if you have your own class extend in your activity then you can extend `FeedbackPhoebeActivity` to that class like this:

 ```java